saybuser/FD-SAT-Plan/README.md

 iii) includes parsers for domain files that read in pseudo-boolean expressions of form: sum<sub>1..i..n</sub> x<sub>i</sub> <= k.
 See translation folder for more details.

-iv) has the ability to handle reward functions with pseudo-boolean expressions and can call any off-the-shelf Weighted Partial MaxSat solver.
+iv) handles reward functions with pseudo-boolean expressions and can call any off-the-shelf Weighted Partial MaxSat solver.

 ## Dependencies